decent-im/prosody-modules/mod_rest/README.markdown

     `data`
     :   Map with only the data for result dataforms.
-Fields may be stings or arrays of strings.
+Fields may be strings or arrays of strings.

 ##### Example